 They certainly have the potential to be.

 This is a really subjective question.
 My personal stance?
 Yes they’re bad, because they have far too large an ability to be misused.
 Whilst I know that the potential for misuse is not a reason to call something bad, it’s mainly a method of training that I see no reason for.

 Yes, positive training will take longer and will be harder work, but is that any excuse to resort to something that will make your dogs life uncomfortable?
 I don’t think so.
-Also, the result of positive training isn’t dependant on the presence of the device… which is definitely a good thing.
+Also, the result of positive training isn’t dependent on the presence of the device… which is definitely a good thing.

 The other reason I would advise against prong collar usage is because of the time in which you have to apply the ‘correction’.